 The Sequence for Removing PPE to Avoid Contamination

 The CDC recommends that employers teach their workers to follow this protocol when removing poultry PPE after exposure to infected poultry.

 - Start by removing and disinfecting boots.
 The boots will need to be sanitized again once they leave the dedicated PPE changing area.

 - Take off gloves and dispose of them.

 - Wash hands in hot or warm water with soap, or use an alcohol-based hand sanitizer if soap and water aren’t available.
-Do this before removing Googles and respirator.
+Do this before removing Googles and respirators.

-- Disinfect the googles and respirator - unless workers wear disposable N95-rated hoods.
+- Disinfect the goggles and respirator - unless workers wear disposable N95-rated hoods.

 - Wash hands again.

 - If soap and water aren’t available, workers should have access to plenty of antiseptic and disinfecting hand sanitizer products.

 - Every worker should shower before they leave a facility where they were exposed to or worked with infected poultry.